ai4reason/eprover-data/CADE-19/README.md

 `enigma-xgboost-hashing.py` for the experiments with hashing).
 Always run the scripts directly from the `CADE-19` directory, that is, like `./scripts/enigma-xgboost.py`.
 The `BID` variable in the scripts must be set to as in the case of LIBLINEAR.
+Additionally set the environment variable `OMP_NUM_THREADS` to the value `1`.

 ## How to run experiments with Torch ##